bseltz-cohesity/scripts/dmaas/powershell/protectDmaasEC2VMs/README.md

 * -username: (optional) used for password storage only (default is 'DMaaS')
 * -region: DMaaS region to use
-* -sourceName: name of registered M365 protection source
+* -sourceName: name of registered AWS protection source
 * -policyName: name of protection policy to use
 * -vmNames: (optional) one or more VM names (comma separated)
 * -vmList: (optional) text file of VM names (one per line)